saugatshakya/galli_map_package/README.md

 ## Usage

-Import and add the Galli Maps widget to your project
+Import and add the Galli Map widget to your project
 ```dart
 import 'package:galli_map/galli_map.dart';
 ... ...